 For the glaze

 - In a small bowl, whisk the powdered sugar with the amaretto and orange juice until smooth.
-It should be thick but pourable.Once the cake has cooled completely, slowly pour the glaze over the top of the top, in any pattern you’d like.
+It should be thick but pourable.Once the cake has cooled completely, slowly pour the glaze over the top of the cake, in any pattern you’d like.
 Let it sit until it’s set, about 10 minutes.

 NOTES